mattblovell/kodi_panel/README.rst

 luma.lcd, and its authors welcomed the addition.
 I got the HDMI display working thanks to a few additions to luma.core's framebuffer support.

 So, here's a photo showing the two IPS panels, both from Waveshare.
+The 3.5-inch display is on the left, and the 4-inch display is on the right.

 .. image:: https://raw.github.com/mattblovell/kodi_panel/master/extras/dualing_displays.jpg